Victor-Oyigeya/Using-SQL-to-investigate-a-security-issue/README.md

 # Using-SQL-to-investigate-a-security-issue

 ## Project description
-[I used SQL to filter data to retrieve records of employee machines and login attempts from the database to investigate a security issue.
+[I used SQL to filter data to retrieve records of employee machines and login attempts from a database to investigate a security issue.
 I applied the WHERE, LIKE, AND, OR, and NOT filters for this activity.]

 ## Environment/Labs used
 - Linux